Sherifah/Button-component/README.md

     Create a reusable button with all the states in the design and a page displaying all the states.
   </div>

-  <div>The app demo can be found here <a href="https://button-component-mauve.vercel.app//">Note App Demo</a>.
-It was really fun and just a little challenging working on my first React project.
-As a designer myself, I had to make sure that the app interface is as pixel-perfect as possible.
-The responsive on mobile, tablet as well as desktop was a bit tasking too but it was a great chance to practice my CSS :).</div>
+  <div>The app demo can be found here <a href="https://button-component-mauve.vercel.app//">Button Component</a>As a designer myself, I had to make sure that the app interface is as pixel-perfect as possible.</div>

 ### Built With